 – Building muscle strength & muscle mass in the legs

 – Meets all safety requirements of ISO 2631: mechanical vibration

 Bone responds to both large low frequency and small high frequency forces, these forces enable bone to grow and stay healthy.
 The device provides a very precise low level vibration (0.4g) which is transmitted at a high frequency (30Hz) to the person on the device.
 Precise low intensity vibration mimic the small high frequency forces exerted by muscles onto the bone.
-This stimulates osteoblast (bone builder) activity while inhibiting osteoclast (bone resorbing) activity.
+This stimulates osteoblast (bone building) activity while inhibiting osteoclast (bone resorption) activity.

 Research has shown that low intensity vibration delivers mechanical signals to the skeleton.
 A one year placebo-controlled research study of postmenopausal women demonstrated that low-level vibration effectively inhibit bone loss in the spine and femur.

 Another study showed that short bouts of LIV increased bone and muscle mass in the weight-bearing skeleton of young adult females with low BMD.

 A third study in a large group of women over 60 years or age showed a significant reduction in falls and fractures in the group that used LIV compared to a normal exercise group.
 Based on these scientific findings and other research the LIV device has been developed as a non-drug treatment to fight osteoporosis.

 Rubin C, Recker R, Cullen D, Ryaby J, McCabe J, McLeod K; Prevention of postmenopausal bone loss by a low-magnitude, high-frequency mechanical stimuli: a clinical trial assessing compliance, efficacy, and safety.
 Journal of Bone and Mineral Research (2004)